 "Breastfeeding and human milk are the normative standards for infant feeding and nutrition.
 Given the documented short- and long-term medical and neurodevelopmental advantages of breastfeeding, infant nutrition should be considered a public health issue and not only a lifestyle choice...Pediatricians play a critical role in their practices and communities as advocates of breastfeeding and thus should be knowledgeable about the health risks of not breastfeeding, the economic benefits to society of breastfeeding, and the techniques for managing and supporting the breastfeeding dyad."

 There is overwhelming support of breastfeeding by prominent healthcare organizations and agencies.
-The American Academy of Pediatrics (AAP) recently issued an updated policy statement regarding breastfeeding in February 2012.1
+The American Academy of Pediatrics (AAP) released a policy statement regarding breastfeeding in February 2012.

 The AAP guidelines should be followed to ensure infants and mothers receive all the benefits breast milk and breastfeeding has to offer:

 - Exclusive breastfeeding with no supplemental fluids or solid foods is the best practice for about the first 6 months of life for optimal infant growth and development.

 - Newborns should receive a one-time dose of 0.5mg-1mg of vitamin K1 oxide intramuscularly after the first feeding is completed and within the first 6 hours of life.